Last updated on February 26th, 2023 at 01:47 am

-Sometimes life is simply about putting one foot in front of the other, doing what needs to be done in the moment, marching forward.
-Yet sometimes it’s simply time to leap!
+Sometimes life is simply about putting one foot in front of the other, doing what needs to be done at the moment, and marching forward.
+Yet sometimes it’s simply time to leap.

 I really believe that when we want to live big dreams, the biggest key to achieving them is simply believing that we can, and a big part of that is being able to walk through the fears we may experience, or jump over the obstacles in our path.

 I love this quote by Orison Swett Marden: “Believe in yourself and all that you are.
 Know that there is something inside you that is greater than any obstacle.”